Comprehensive analysis of env0's strengths and weaknesses based on real user feedback and expert evaluation.

 AI-powered infrastructure as code platform that generates cloud infrastructure using natural language and intelligent code generation

-env0 natively supports Terraform, Terragrunt, CloudFormation, Pulumi, and Kubernetes.
-Custom flows allow you to run any tool or script in the deployment pipeline.
+env0 natively supports Terraform, OpenTofu, Terragrunt, CloudFormation, Pulumi, and Kubernetes out of the box.
+Custom flows allow you to run any CLI-based tool, including Ansible, Helm, or proprietary scripts, within the same governance and cost-tracking framework.

 Consider env0 carefully or explore alternatives.
 The free tier is a good place to start.